 Download: British Values [PDF]

-From football and fish & chips to queueing and talking about the weather, there are many ways to define Britishness.
+There are many ways to define Britishness.
 History topics and special events studied give children a taste of our history and our pride in our country.
 However, our children are growing up in a diverse multicultural society that continues to be troubled by the threat of terrorism.

 It is therefore vital that we give our children a sense of belonging to the wider community, and to the country in which they live, by promoting British values, helping them to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
 It is important too for them to understand they live in a global society since “British” values are also shared by many other countries and cultures.